-- d.
-Sediment Quality Objectives.
-The Water Quality Control Plan for Enclosed Bays and Estuaries Part 1, Sediment Quality contains the following narrative water quality objective: "Pollutants in sediments shall not be present in quantities that, alone or in combination, are toxic to benthic communities in bays and estuaries of California."
-This objective is to be implemented by integrating three lines of evidence: sediment toxicity, benthic community condition, and sediment chemistry.
-The policy requires that if the Regional Water Board determines that a discharge has reasonable potential to cause or contribute to an exceedance of this objective, it is to impose the objective as a receiving water limit. - e.
+- iii.
+"Pollutants shall not be present in sediment at levels that alone or in combination are toxic to wildlife and resident finfish by direct exposure or bioaccumulate in aquatic life at levels that are harmful to wildlife or resident finfish by indirect exposure in bays and estuaries of California."
+This objective is to be implemented on a case-by-case basis, based upon an ecological risk assessment. - g.
 Receiving Water Salinity.
 Basin Plan section 4.6.2 (like the CTR and NTR) states that the salinity characteristics (i.e., freshwater vs. saltwater) of the receiving water are to be considered in determining the applicable water quality objectives.
 Freshwater criteria apply to discharges to waters with salinities equal to or less than one part per thousand (ppt) at least 95 percent of the time.
 Saltwater criteria apply to discharges to waters with salinities equal to or greater than 10 ppt at least 95 percent of the time in a normal water year.
-For discharges to waters with salinities between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater objectives (the latter calculated based on ambient hardness) for each substance.
+For discharges to water with salinities in between these two categories, or tidally-influenced freshwaters that support estuarine beneficial uses, the water quality objectives are the lower of the salt or freshwater criteria (the latter calculated based on ambient hardness) for each substance.

-San Pablo Bay is estuarine based on salinity data collected through the RMP at the Davis Point sampling station (BD40) between March 1993 and August 2001.
-During that period, the average salinity was 13 ppt, with a range from 0.60 to 30 ppt.
-Because the salinity was less than 1 ppt in 8 percent of the samples, and was greater than 10 ppt in 50 percent of the samples, the reasonable potential analysis and effluent limitations in this Order are based on the more stringent of the freshwater and saltwater water quality objectives.
+The receiving water for the Facility's discharge to Carquinez Strait is estuarine based on salinity data collected through the RMP at the Pacheco River Sampling station (BF10) between 1993 and 2001.
+During that period, the salinity of the samples ranged from zero to 12.8 parts per thousand (ppt), with an average salinity of 4.28 ppt.
+Fifty percent of the samples were less than or equal to 1.0 ppt, and 17 percent of the samples were greater than 10 ppt, meeting the Basin Plan criteria for an estuarine receiving water.
+Carquinez Strait is therefore classified as estuarine, and the reasonable potential analysis and WQBELs are based on the more stringent of the freshwater and saltwater water quality criteria and objectives.

-- f.
+- h.
 Receiving Water Hardness.
-Ambient hardness data were used to calculate freshwater water quality objectives that are hardness dependent.
-A hardness value of 48 mg/L as calcium carbonate was used to determine those objectives.
-This is the lowest hardness value observed at the Davis Point RMP station (BD40) from April 1995 through August 2001. - g.
+Ambient hardness values collected at the Pacheco River RMP station (BF10) between 1995 and 2001 were used to calculate freshwater objectives that are hardness-dependent.
+The geometric mean of 16 samples, 206 mg/L, was used to determine the water quality objective. - i.
 Site-Specific Metals Translators.
-Effluent limitations for metals must be expressed as total recoverable metal (40 C.F.R. § 122.45(c)).
-Since the water quality objectives for metals are typically expressed as dissolved metals, translators must be used to convert metals concentrations from dissolved to total recoverable and vice versa.
+Effluent limitations for metals must be expressed as total recoverable metal (40 C.F.R. § 122.45[c]).
+Since the water quality objectives for metals are typically expressed as dissolved metal, translators must be used to convert metals concentrations from dissolved to total recoverable and vice versa.
 The CTR contains default translators; however, site-specific conditions, such as water temperature, pH, total suspended solids, and organic carbon may affect the form of metal (dissolved, non-filterable, or otherwise) present and therefore available to cause toxicity.
 In general, dissolved metals are more available and more toxic to aquatic life than other forms.
 Site-specific translators can account for site-specific conditions, thereby preventing overly stringent or under-protective water quality objectives.